Table of Contents[Hide][Show]

 Another lovely beach nestled in Florida’s panhandle, surrounded by the Gulf of Mexico and the Apalachicola Bay, is the barrier island of St. George.
-This beautiful spot has miles of pristine beaches, uncongested, and full of natural beauty.
+This beautiful spot has miles of uncrowded pristine beaches and is full of natural beauty.

-SheBuysTravel Terri Marshall loves visiting St. George’s island with her grandkids because of its family-friendly hotels, villas, old-style cottages, and stunning vacation homes, offering plenty of accommodations for families.
+SheBuysTravel writer Terri Marshall loves visiting St. George’s island with her grandkids because of its family-friendly hotels, villas, old-style cottages and stunning vacation homes, offering plenty of accommodations for families.

-Terri’s family enjoyed fishing with local marinas offering inshore and offshore fishing charters.
-Kayaking, paddleboarding, and biking rentals also are available to keep everyone busy on the island.
+Terri’s family enjoys fishing with local marinas offering inshore and offshore fishing charters.
+Kayak, paddleboard and bike rentals also are available to keep everyone busy on the island.
 If you are interested in eco-adventures, Terri recommends a boat trip to an uninhabited island where you can spot dolphins and take a snorkeling adventure.

 Chances are that if you haven’t heard of Seaside as a vacation destination, you’ve probably heard about it another way.
 Seaside rose to fame after Jim Carrey movie, The Truman Show, was filmed there in 1998.
 The town is also known for its New Urbanism design; it’s one of the first planned pedestrian-friendly communities in the United States.